awslabs/autonomous-driving-data-framework/modules/optionals/datalake-buckets/README.md

 - `artifacts-log-retention`: the number of days back to keep the logs in `artifacts-bucket-logs`
   - this is to prevent large number of logs filling from MWAA
   - shoud be an integer - "2"
+- `solution-id`: a unique identifier for this deployment (must be used with `solution-description`)
+- `solution-name`: a unique name for this deployment (must be used with `solution-id`)
+- `solution-version`: a unique version for this deployment

+The parameters `(solution-*)` will resolve a custom text that is used as a description of the stack if populated.

 ### Module Metadata Outputs